The Best Small Pickup Trucks of 2025

 Jeep Gladiator

-As one would expect, Jeep equips all 2024 Gladiators with 4WD, though different trim levels and option packages determine if the truck will be fitted with a part- or full-time transfer case.
+As one would expect, Jeep equips all 2025 model year Gladiators with 4WD, though different trim levels and option packages determine if the truck will be fitted with a part- or full-time transfer case.
 A whole host of suspension upgrades are offered throughout the lineup, from premium Fox-brand shocks to an electronic sway-bar disconnect and locking differentials.
 With a nod to its off-road intentions, the Gladiator offers up to 11.6 inches of ground clearance.
 Payload capacity peaks at a respectable 1,725 pounds, while towing capacity tops out at 7,700 pounds.

 2024 Nissan Frontier